Ari Kagan: Democratic Party politics

-Work for Elected Officials
+Work for elected officials

-Kagan worked as a community liaison for Comptrollers John Liu and Scott Stringer, as an assistant to Congressman Michael McMahon and later as Director of District Operations to Council Member Mark Treyger, before succeeding Treyger in the City Council.
+Kagan worked as a community liaison for Comptrollers John Liu and Scott Stringer, as an assistant to Congressman Michael McMahon and later as Director of District Operations to Council Member Mark Treyger.

-City Council
+New York City Council

-In November 2021, he was elected to the New York City Council, succeeding Mark Treyger.
-He has announced that he would run for re-election.
+In November 2021, Kagan was elected to the New York City Council as a Democrat, succeeding Mark Treyger.

-After switching his party affiliation to Republican due to his strong disagreements with Democrats on public safety and many other issues, Kagan joined Republican minority conference in City Council.
-Council Speaker Adrienne Adams suggested Kagan may lose his position as Chair of the Council's Committee on Resiliency and Waterfronts.
+After switching his party affiliation to Republican due to his strong disagreements with Democrats on public safety, school education and taxation, Kagan joined the City Council's Republican conference.
+Council Speaker Adrienne Adams suggested that Kagan might lose his position as Chair of the Council's Committee on Resiliency and Waterfronts.
 "Voters sent Council member Kagan to the Council as a member of the majority conference and this drastic about-face seriously calls into question his commitment to the policy priorities of our conference that will impact his committee roles, particularly his chairmanship given the fact that he is joining a party that denies climate change," Adams said.
-Kagan resigned from the Committee Chairmanship shortly after, telling the Daily News that "I resigned rather than to wait until being expelled by the Council leadership."
+Kagan resigned from the Committee Chairmanship shortly thereafter, telling the Daily News that he "resigned rather than to wait until being expelled by the Council leadership".

+Kagan announced that he would run for re-election in the newly re-drawn 47th district.
+The 47th district was heavily panned as one of the most significant gerrymanders in modern NYC politics, as it connected Bay Ridge to Coney Island through a one-block stretch and divided a Coney Island housing complex between two districts.

+In his 2023 re-election bid, Kagan won the Republican primary.
+He lost to Democrat Justin Brannan in the general election.